 A national Nurses Award was introduced on 1 January 2010.
 The Nurses Award 2010 covers nurses in primary health care and general practice, including registered nurses, enrolled nurses, nursing assistants and midwives.
 It determines the minimum pay and conditions for a nurse working in Australia.

 How does it affect me?

 The Nurses Award 2010 contains some significant differences to previous state-based nursing awards.
-To find out how you may be affected by the Award, read this article published in the Australian Nursing Journal.
+You may find these articles useful in understanding the Nurses Award.

-The Nurses’ Award is the minimum wage and if you are getting paid less than this please contact the Fair Work Commission.
+The Nurses Award is the minimum wage.
+If you are getting paid less than this please contact the Fair Work Commission on 1300 799 675.
 We also do not recommend the use of the Nurses Award when looking to negotiate wages or to calculate the national average.
 For this reason, we have created a salary and conditions survey in which to help, which you can find here.

 - What am I meant to be getting paid?